satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

 ## Soft Skills and Experience

-### 81. How do you handle stakeholder communication during incidents?
+### How do you handle stakeholder communication during incidents

 **Answer:**
 - Be transparent, provide regular updates, use simple language.